 Step 1: Meet the Candidate Requirements

-• Avalanche Level 1 from an American Avalanche Association (A3) approved course provider (e.g. AIARE Level 1 or NSP Level 1) or an international equivalent (e.g. Canadian Avalanche Association AST 1) or equivalent experience of 10+ years (as determined by SMR).
+- Avalanche Level 1 from an American Avalanche Association (A3) approved course provider (e.g. AIARE Level 1 or NSP Level 1) or an international equivalent (e.g. Canadian Avalanche Association AST 1) or equivalent experience such as 10+ years (as determined by SMR).

 In addition to these prerequisite requirements, candidates must pass a background check by the King County Sheriff’s Office.